Smartling/SmartlingHelp/_articles/files/download-files.md

 ![](/uploads/versions/smartling___translations_management---x----1045-314x---.png)

 > This shortcut is intended primarily to help Translators get full context for documents they are translating.
-For full download options, use the Files page or the [File API](){: .cc-active}.
+For full download options, use the Files page or the [File API](https://docs.smartling.com/){: .cc-active}.

 ## Automate

-Our API can be used directly with our SDKs, BASH shell script or source code repository connectors.
+Our [File API](https://docs.smartling.com/) can be used directly, with our SDKs, BASH shell scripts, or source code repository connectors.